Summer Session FAQs

 Who can apply for financial aid?

 Anyone may apply for financial aid, although the majority of aid is reserved for U.S. citizens.
-The deadline for submission of all application materials is February 15.
+The deadline for submission of all application and financial aid materials is February 15.
 Applicants will be advised of our decision by March 15.

-Do English as a Second Language (ESL) speakers have to provide TOEFL scores?
+Do English for Speakers of Other Languages (ESOL) applicants have to provide TOEFL scores?

-Students applying for our ESL course do not need to send TOEFL scores as part of their application.
+Students applying for our ESOL program do not need to send TOEFL scores as part of their application.
 The day after they arrive at NMH, they will be tested so that we can place them in the correct level.
 We offer 7 to 8 levels, from beginning to advanced.

-If you are an international student wishing to apply for Rising Scholars or College Prep courses other than ESL, you must send us a copy of a graded essay of at least 450 words that you wrote this school year for your English class.
-Your name and your teacher’s corrections and comments must be included.
+If you are an international student wishing to apply for Rising Scholars or College Prep courses, you must send us a copy of a graded essay of at least 450 words that you wrote this school year for your English class.
+Your name and your teacher’s corrections and comments must be included on the essay.
+The essay is not required for students applying for ESOL.

 How many students attend Summer Session and where are they from?